 Each of them is made all from the same bean; they’re only different versions.
 The main ingredient is totally vegan, no matter the way it is made.

 Sugar can also be a plant-based product (depending upon the producer) and adds sweetness to the chocolate.

 White chocolate contains the most sugar, whereas dark chocolate contains the lowest amount of sugar.
 The higher the chocolate percentage, the lower amount of sugar it has.

-Cocoa butter comes from fat that comes from the cocoa bean.
+Cocoa butter comes from cocoa bean.
 This means that it is 100% vegan and dairy-free despite its name.
 Cocoa butter is the one cacao product that is used to make white chocolate since it comes in a white hue.

 The addition of milk is what makes chocolate non-vegan.